 The Executive Office will conduct an administrative review of submitted materials and may request that the sponsor provide additional information.
 When it has been determined that the application is complete (LOI-Base Application and all other requested documentation, applicable fee) the Executive Office will forward to the assigned Referee copies of all pertinent documentation.
 Following review of this documentation, the Referee will submit a recommendation, for action at the next scheduled CoARC meeting.
 The CoARC will either grant or deny the AOI.
 The sponsor will be notified of the CoARC's decision following the meeting.
-If the decision is to deny the AOI, the CoARC will include in its correspondence to the sponsor the rationale for its decision and the documentation/evidence required from the sponsor to receive an AOI.
+If the decision is to deny the AOI, the CoARC will include in its correspondence to the sponsor to receive an AOI.
 Once the AOI has been granted, the program will be assigned a unique program identification number by the CoARC Executive Office.